Efemache/Mercenaries-Farm-bot/README.md

 # News & contact
 More informations in [Wiki](https://github.com/Efemache/Mercenaries-Farm-Bot/wiki)

-For bugs, open an [issue](https://github.com/Efemache/Mercenaries-Farm-Bot/issues)

 For news, follow us on Twitter : [@MercenariesFarm](https://twitter.com/MercenariesFarm)

 For videos (news, settings, ...), subscribe on YouTube : [MercenariesFarm Channel](https://www.youtube.com/channel/UCye37bX5PJnPgChWvzjTqKg)

+If you have any issue with the bot, please, read first the [FAQ (Frequently Asked Questions)](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/FAQ) before posting any question on discord or opening an issue on Github.

+For bugs, open an [issue](https://github.com/Efemache/Mercenaries-Farm-Bot/issues)

 To discuss with the community, go to discord : [Mercenaries Farm server](https://discord.gg/ePghxaUBEK) (don't ask in private message)

-If you have an issue with the bot, please, read the [FAQ (Frequently Asked Questions)](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/FAQ) before posting any question on discord or opening an issue on Github.

 # Dev progress